 - That someone is a legitimate landlord with a good reputation among past tenants

 - You (and other tenants) can avoid bad landlords, scammers, and slumlords

-- Your good payments are properly reported and help improve your credit
+- Your good payments are properly reported, which may help improve your credit

 - Landlords can see how responsible you are at paying your rent

 - That you have a higher chance of approval for the rental(s) you want

 Check out if you can rent an apartment with bad credit.

 As you can see, perhaps the greatest thing about landlords being able to report your rent to LCB is that your payments can help build your payment history on your Equifax credit report.
 After all, just because someone has poor credit, doesn’t mean they aren’t good at paying their rent on time.
 Here are some other benefits that come with rent reporting:

 - Helps Establish A Payment History – Rent payment reporting is especially helpful to renters with thin credit profiles, those who are new to Canada and people who are trying to rebuild their credit from past debt problems.

 - Better Access To Credit – As you rebuild your payment history, it’ll likely become easier for you to access large amounts of credit, good payment plans and low-interest rates.